At Rokesly Every Child Matters in Every Way

 Every year we work together across both schools to identify opportunities to share outstanding practice, co-ordinate strategies for areas of school improvement and pool resources to ensure staff receive essential training

-Actively nurture links between the schools and others in our locality and involvement in projects that support us in improving outcomes for identified vulnerable pupils
+We actively nurture links between our schools and other institutions and agencies, along with involvement in projects that support us in improving outcomes for our BAME pupils

 We are incredibly proud of the achievements of all our children at Rokesly.

-81% of pupils achieved at or above expectations in Maths
+81% of Rokesly pupils achieved at or above expectations in Maths

 (Haringey 78% and National 76%)

-92% of pupils achieved the expected standard in Science
+92% of Rokesly pupils achieved the expected standard in Science